 “Oh, okay, cool, well, good luck with that.”
 She once again turned toward the door.

 “Aren’t you the least curious about anything that has happened?
-Aren’t you the least curious about why you weren’t killed immediately?”
+Aren’t you at the very least curious about why you weren’t killed immediately?”

 “No, not really.
 Just happy to be alive and desperate to get back to enjoying my time here.
 It’s my first trip to Greece and I don’t intend to waste it.
 Speaking of which, peace!”
 She lifted two fingers over her head and again rushed to the door.